What if you need an old file or case?

 Do you have to pay e-filing costs as well as court costs?

 At this time, through the state portal, you will not have any e-filing use fees.
 However, there is a convenience fee, based on the filing fee amount, which will be charged to cover the fee charged by the credit card company.
-We are planning to offer an open model for e-filing, which means you are allowed to use the state provided free portal or use an e-filing service provider (EFSP).
-The EFSPs will likely have additional charges for additional services they are offering the attorneys.
+We offer an open model for e-filing, which means you are allowed to use the state provided free portal or use an e-filing service provider (EFSP).

 Does the credit card transaction go through upon e-filing submission?